sosy-lab/benchexec/doc/INSTALL.md

 Ideal is to run BenchExec on a system with cgroups v2 and **Linux 5.19 or newer** (i.e., any kernel since July 2022).
-On older kernels, consider using cgroups v1 in order to get memory measurements (cf. below).
+On older kernels, consider using cgroups v1 in order to get memory measurements (cf. below), but note that BenchExec will remove support for cgroups v1 in April 2027 (cf. [issue #1267][cgroupsv1-issue]).

 On non-Ubuntu kernels that are older than version 5.11 (from February 2021), you need to avoid using the kernel-based overlay filesystem (cf. below).